Score Yourself Build Your Plan Read State of AINew The System Start Here

 The 10X Christian Leader AI Benchmark: Framework Specification

 The benchmark is organized around four scoring lenses, each testing a distinct aspect of how AI handles questions from Christian men in marketplace leadership.
-The full prompt set is published at /data/ai-benchmark/prompts-v1.json.
+The full prompt set is downloadable in the open data section below.

 Lens 1: Marketplace Scenarios (12 prompts)